tototomate123/tuwunel/CONTRIBUTING.md

 # Contributing guide

-This page is for about contributing to conduwuit.
+This page is for about contributing to Tuwunel.
 The [development](./development.md) page may be of interest for you as well.

 If you would like to work on an [issue][issues] that is not assigned, preferably